-PLATFORM is a socially engaged design studio in the graphic design concentration area in the Department of Art.
-It offers students hands-on learning opportunities to work on real-world design problems for both local and regional non-profits advocating for under-served communities.
+PLATFORM is a socially engaged design studio in the graphic design concentration area.
+It offers students real-world learning opportunities working with both local and regional nonprofits that advocate for under-served communities.
 Students learn the value of an integrative, interdisciplinary design practice that encourages teamwork and collaboration and empowers them to be active members of their community.

 Interested students should make inquiries with: